Working with LSPs

 If you already have a Translation Memory (TM) or Glossary, you can import them to Transifex.
 This way, you can reuse work that’s already done.
 Check out these articles to get started with setting up your TM and Glossary:

-Context helps your translators understand the meaning of a word or phrase.
+Context helps your translators understand what they're translating, whether that's the meaning of a specific word or phrase, or the high-level "what" it is that they're working on.
 By providing context to translators, you can prevent mistranslations (nobody wants those!).
 Here are a few ways to provide context to translators:

 - Give them access to your app or website.
 And maybe even host a 15-minute run-through of your product.
 It’s always helpful to see at a high level what something is about.